-If starting therapy, clients should make a list of goals they would like to accomplish through therapy and prepare questions to ask the therapist about the process, considering current symptoms and why they decided to seek treatment.
-Clients can also reflect on the ways they've been coping with their current situations.
+If starting therapy, the person receiving services should make a list of goals they would like to accomplish through therapy and prepare questions to ask the therapist about the process, considering current symptoms and why they decided to seek treatment.
+The person receiving services can also reflect on the ways they've been coping with their current situations.
 An individual may also decide to write down things that are important for the therapist to know, such as: current life situation (including housing, financial and employment status), expectations of therapy, goals, interests, relationships, strengths, and any past mental health treatment experiences.